 This easy to make tea cake can be whipped up in only 5 minutes using staple pantry ingredients.
-It is a perfectly moist and not overly sweet bread that makes for a great hostess gift, holiday breakfast or afternoon snack.
+It is a perfectly moist and not overly sweet cake that makes for a great hostess gift, holiday breakfast or afternoon snack.
 Use this basic recipe as the starting point for many others, adding in whatever flavors or glazes that you may like!

 This post is sponsored by Weiman Products but all thoughts and opinions are my own.